mediative/sparrow/README.md

 To release version `x.y.z` run:

     $ sbt release -Dversion=x.y.z
+    $ sbt ++2.11.7 publish

-This will take care of running tests, tagging and publishing JARs and API docs.
+This will take care of running tests, tagging and publishing JARs and API docs for both version 2.10 and 2.11.

 ## License